1. These data are for information only and are not used in the ranking.

 2. Indicates the most recent year that KPMG audited a business school, applying specified audit procedures relating to selected data provided for the Financial Times MBA ranking.

-KPMG reported on the results of obtaining evidence and applying specified audit procedures relating to selected survey data provided for the Financial Times 2008 MBA ranking for selected business schools.
+KPMG reported on the results of obtaining evidence and applying specified audit procedures relating to selected survey data provided for the Financial Times 2009 MBA ranking for selected business schools.
 Enquiries about the assurance process can be made by contacting Michelle Podhy and Patrick Gaudet of KPMG by e-mail at firstname.lastname@example.org.
-The specified audit procedures were carried out between November 2007 and January 2008.
-The audit date denotes the year that the most recent selected survey data was subject to specified audit procedures.
+The specified audit procedures were carried out between November 2008 and December 2008.
+The audit date published denotes the survey for which the specified audit precedures were conducted.

 4. The average alumni salary today with adjustment for salary variations between industry sectors.
 This figure includes data for the current year and the one or two preceding years where available.